rsgc-linsdell-j/summative-task/README.md

 ## Sub-goals

-* extend Paddle class I made for Brick Breaker to create the controllable cell
+* extend Mover class I made for Brick Breaker to create the controllable cell
 * extend the Bouncer class to create all of the other bacterium, however, unlike the Bouncer they will not bounce off objects, they will be absorbed
 * use vectors to move all of the different cells around the screen
 * harmless bacteria move randomly